-Idev The logical device number of a printer.
-The printer must be configured as an MPE Type 32 device.

-devclass The device class name of a class of printers.
+ldev The logical device number of a printer.
+The printer must be configured as an MPE Type 32 device. devclass The device class name of a class of printers.
 Each printer in the class must be configured as an MPE Type 32 device.
 The device class must begin with a letter and consist of eight or fewer alphanumeric characters.

-devname The device name of a printer.
+- devname The device name of a printer.
 The device name must begin with a letter and consist of eight or fewer alphanumeric characters.
 Users should note that it is not possible to have a device class name and a device name (which are the same).
-If you enter an alphanumeric character string, the command will search the device class list first, and then the device name list.

-EACHCHANGE The spooler process conducts the forms message dialog only when the consecutively.

-(case-insensitive) forms message of the current spoolfile differs from that of the previous spoolfile printed by that process when an overriding formid specification is not in effect.
-Two different spoolfiles with the same forms message will print without the forms message dialog if they are printed spoolid of the current spoolfile differs from that of the previous spoolfile printed by that process, the current spoolfile contains a forms message and an overriding formid specification is not in effect.
-Two copies of the same spoolfile will print without the forms message dialog if they are printed consecutively.

-EACHFILE The spooler process conducts the forms message dialog whenever the every spoolfile which contains a forms message if an overriding formid specification is not in effect.

-EACHCOPY The spooler process conducts the forms message dialog for every copy of feature selected, the Native Mode Spooler first checks its current and previous spoolfiles for the same non-blank, case-insensitive formid.
+If you enter an alphanumeric character string, the command will search the device class list first, and then the device name list. - EACHCHANGE The spooler process conducts the forms message dialog only when the (case-insensitive) forms message of the current spoolfile differs from that of the previous spoolfile printed by that process when an overriding formid specification is not in effect.
+Two different spoolfiles with the same forms message will print without the forms message dialog if they are printed consecutively. - EACHFILE The spooler process conducts the forms message dialog whenever the spoolid of the current spoolfile differs from that of the previous spoolfile printed by that process, the current spoolfile contains a forms message and an overriding formid specification is not in effect.
+Two copies of the same spoolfile will print without the forms message dialog if they are printed consecutively. - EACHCOPY The spooler process conducts the forms message dialog for every copy of every spoolfile which contains a forms message if an overriding formid specification is not in effect. - FORMIDOVERRIDE This is a sub-parameter of the chosen EACHxxx keyvalue.
+With this feature selected, the Native Mode Spooler first checks its current and previous spoolfiles for the same non-blank, case-insensitive formid.
 If the formids match, both the DIALOG option for the spooler process and any forms message in the current spoolfile are ignored, and the forms message dialog is not activated.
 Identical formids override all other considerations.

-${\tt FORMIDOVERRIDE\ This\ is\ a\ sub-parameter\ of\ the\ chosen\ \tt EACHxxx\ keyvalue.\ With\ this}$